{{flagHref}}

 F: Why is niobium widely used in optical coatings?

-Q: Niobium maximises light control, reduces glare, and protects underlying materials in numerous optical components.
+Q: Niobium maximises light control, reduces glare, and protects underlying materials in many optical components.

 About the author